ansonl/mfm/mfm-configuration-options-setup.md

 ```

 This may happen when the tool indexes are not populated with colors in the slicer prior to exporting the G-code.

+Slicers may try to use the previous saved colors from your last opened project for the preview to overwrite the G-code color data.
+Assign the desired in a project and close then reopen and preview the G-code to see the updated colors.